annassanchez/Kaggle-Competition/README.md

 # Status

 Version 1.0 > There are some inifinite prints that need to be refined on some of the models.
+    > Also the streamlit app is not working > finish the analysis + prepare for deployment

 # Contact